Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 The Schwedagon Pagoda

 Well, anyway, what to do in Yangon?
 If there’s one place you must see in Yangon, it’s the Schwedagon Pagoda.
 Admittedly touristy, it’s the most popular tourist attraction in the city.
 But WON-DER-FUL!
 You absolutely need to go there!
+It’s one of the best Southeast Asian temples!
 It’s actually a sacred Buddhist place gathering one main pagoda, other smaller pagodas, columns, huge bells and funerary monuments.
 Many monks go there, you can see locals coming to pray, paying homage to Buddha, or pouring water on small statues to make amends for their bad deeds.
 You’ll have to pay 10000 kyats (6.25€) to get in, and you need to take off your shoes before getting in there.
 You also need to cover your legs (no shorts!), and no cleavage for the ladies otherwise they won’t let you in.

 Another pagoda located in the heart of Yangon, Sule Pagoda.
 It’s 3000 kyats (1.85€) to get in, and I suggest you to go there before going to the Schwedagon Pagoda, otherwise you might be disappointed.
 Although the Sule Pagoda is beautiful, it’s a lot smaller than Schwedagon, and it’s visited quite fast.
 You’ll recognize the architecture of Burmese pagodas.